keithoffer/QDICOMDiffer/README.md

 QDICOMDiffer 1.0
 =================

 A small cross-platform program to show DICOM metadata in a tree view, aswell as visually diff the metadata of two different DICOM files.
 I've only tested under Linux and Windows, but macOS should work aswell.
-If you don't want to run the python script itself, binary releases are available through github.
+If you don't want to run the python script itself, Windows [binary releases](https://github.com/keithoffer/QDICOMDiffer/releases) are available through github.

 Prerequisites
 -------